 - At the main entrance to BSS

 All these containers accept biodegradable materials such as coffee grounds, soiled paper products, eggshells, fruits, vegetables, legumes, and grains.
 Meat and Dairy are OK!
 No plastics or Bio-plastics please.

 Of this organic waste 8,000 pounds stays on campus and is composted by WRRAP to produce soil amendment for the campus grounds and CCAT.
-Due to the limited capacity of the campus composting site the rest of this biogenic waste is accepted by the Humboldt Waste Management Authority and goes to a commercial composting facility.
+The remainder of the biogenic waste produced on campus resides in an in-vessel composting system before it is taken to a vermi-composting operation off campus.

 Contact Morgan King at Morgan.King@humboldt.edu to have the following campus-generated items picked up for recycling:

 - Scrap metal and wire

 - Mixed rigid plastics

 - Sheet rock and ceiling tiles